19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Combat/Movement.md

 ## Difficult Movement

-Difficult movement costs double your movement resource.
+Difficult movement cuts a creature's speed in [Half](../Core%20Procedures/Half.md).
+If this reduces a creature's speed to 0, they can make a [DC](../Core%20Procedures/DC.md) 15 [Dexterity](../../Player%20Characters/The%20Ability%20Scores/Dexterity.md) [Check](../Core%20Procedures/Check.md) to retain their movement.

+Difficult movement consists of crawling, sneaking, wading, swimming, climbing, etc.

 Difficult terrain imposes difficult movement on affected creatures.
-Other difficult movement examples include crawling, sneaking, wading, swimming, and climbing.

-*If playing with [Abstract](../Core%20Procedures/Geometry.md#Abstract) distance, difficult terrain forces you make a [DC](../Core%20Procedures/DC.md) 15 [Dexterity](../../Player%20Characters/The%20Ability%20Scores/Dexterity.md) [Check](../Core%20Procedures/Check.md).
-On a failure, you cannot leave your current zone until your next [Turn](../Core%20Procedures/Turn.md).*

 ## Movement Through Enemies